 8. Set a time for reading

-While there isn’t any magical time to pick up a book, setting aside a fixed time everyday helps including it into the routine.
+While there isn’t a specific enchanting moment to embark on a reading journey, setting aside a fixed time every day helps in developing a reading habit.
 Most parents prefer bedtime; since that’s when both parents are home and the child is sufficiently settled down to listen.
 Be sure to choose calming books for bedtime; you don’t want to re-excite your toddler!
+Learn how to develop reading habit in your child and make it a delightful part of their daily routine.

 9. Talk about the book